MicrosoftDocs/Viva/Viva/insights/personal/teams/productivity.md

 # Productivity

-On the **Productivity** tab, you'll find centralized insights and actions that help you as an information worker get your work done more effectively.
+On the **Productivity** tab, you'll find centralized insights and actions that help you get your work done more effectively.

 :::image type="content" source="./images/productivity-small.png" alt-text="Screenshot that shows the Productivity tab." lightbox="./images/productivity.png":::